Landozo/LumiaExpansionPacks/OtherChanges/LandoFeedback.md

 Step 1, first I remove the solitary ```<think>``` from it, it seems to confuse models.

-First, I changed the below lines in Step 2 to be like this:
+Step 2, I changed the order of char and user lines to be char first:

 ```
 **Scene Snapshot:**